kirxkirx/unmw/README.md

 ````
 # Alternatively
-Have a look at [the test script](unmw_selftest.sh) that spins-up a python built-in [HTTP server](custom_http_server.py) at port 8080 and puts a copy of [VaST](https://github.com/kirxkirx/vast) and all the uploaded images and processing results in the `uploads` subdirectory of the current directory.
+Have a look at the [testing script](unmw_selftest.sh) that spins-up a python built-in [HTTP server](custom_http_server.py) at port 8080 (or the next one available) and puts a copy of [VaST](https://github.com/kirxkirx/vast) and all the uploaded images and processing results in the `uploads` subdirectory of the current directory.
+The testing script relies on external services for plate solving and accessing
+the [UCAC5](https://cdsarc.cds.unistra.fr/viz-bin/Cat?I/340) catalog, which is fine for testing but might be too slow or
+unreliable for production.
+After initial testing, users are encouraged to
+install local copies of [UCAC5](https://cdsarc.cds.unistra.fr/viz-bin/Cat?I/340)
+(you may place its files at `uploads/ucac5` or `$HOME/ucac5`) and [astrometry.net code](https://github.com/dstndstn/astrometry.net) (and its associated [index files](http://data.astrometry.net/)).